The project developed during iAtelier: Prototyping of flexible moulds for felt shaping

 I now feel able to continue researching and making auxiliary tools with new technologies to improve performance and comfort in the work process.
 Nobody better than the craftsman knows the need for a tool that is not on the market, that we cannot buy.
 With the new technologies and the knowledge acquired we can do them.
 Also, incorporate these new technologies into our daily work.
 They help us in work processes as another tool to have in the workshop.
 I believe that authentic crafts can continue to be produced with the help of this new technology.

 Craftsmanship and new technologies have many things in common.
 At the same time, they are so different that they are hopelessly attracted each other.

 My 5 top tips that I have learnt on this journey:

 1. Not everything comes out the first time.
 We always think that thanks to these advanced machines, the task should come out perfect the first time.
 After I had my designs ready for production the headaches started.
 The chosen material (flexible filament) has a high difficulty involved because a large number of factors can cause the part not to turn out well.
 Imagine my face after I found a tangle of filament or the layers were not attached properly or the piece opens like a tangerine or the applied fillers were excessive and the piece lost its elasticity, when I happily approached to the printer that was working all night.

 2. The design has to be thought and carried out from the beginning, adapted to solve the problems and needs that we want to solve.
 We also have to take into account the material which we are going to work with.

 4. Machines do not do things alone.
-They execute the orders that we give it to them.
-Behind that machine there is a person with a lot of technical and material knowledge, as well as hours of practice and continuous training (as in crafts).
+They execute the orders that we give to them.
+Behind that machine, there is a person with a lot of technical and material knowledge, as well as hours of practice and continuous training (as in crafts).

-5. Assuming the process alone has not been easy.
-Persistence, not be scared to learn and be able to face new things and above all believing in my project have made it come true.
+5. Assuming, the process alone has not been easy.
+Persistence, not being scared to learn and being able to face new things, and above all believing in my project have made it come true.